KaoM3/CSADPRG-MCO1/README.md

 ```

 **Step 3: Give the necessary input**
 The program will prompt you to enter the file path of the CSV file.
-Include the .csv file extension and remove the "".
+Include the .csv file extension in the filepath.

 **Step 4: View the Charts**
 After running the program, the charts will be generated and saved to the disk as html files.
 You can view these charts in your browser.